Go Back Up

 • Pediatric services

-Individual health insurance programs aren't required to provide adult vision coverage or adult dental coverage, but they do include coverage for children's dental and vision costs.
+The federal government doesn’t require individual health insurance programs to provide adult vision coverage or adult dental coverage, but it does require carriers to include coverage for children's dental and vision costs in their plans.
+Employees can purchase separate adult dental and vision plans from the marketplace.

 All marketplace plans must provide additional benefits such as birth control and breastfeeding coverage.